Azure/autorest.az/README.md

 ### **Parameter Specific Customization**
 There are some customization that we provide only applicable for parameter layer.
 #### flatten a parameter
-let's say we have a parameter A which type is object and it has three properties a, b, c, and we want the a, b, c to be the command line parameters directly.
+let's say we have a parameter A which type is an object and it has three properties a, b, c, and we want the a, b, c to be the command line parameters directly.
 In such case, we need to flatten the parameter.
 An example would be like:
 ```
 cli:
     cli-directive: